 The music video title format is changing, but the same principles apply.
 Make sure the people who worked hard receive the credit they deserve.
 And once you know proper formatting, you can put it into effect.
-Next up, we'll look how important the actual text graphics you use for these credits are, along with some incredible examples.
+Next up, we'll look how important the actual text graphics you use for these credits are, along with some incredible examples from recent trends.